 What happens when someone needs a certain level of support to succeed, and doesn't get it?
 Well, obviously, they're going to fail.
 We see that in the child welfare system, for instance.
 Traumatized children who act out, lose interest in school, etc., because although they're getting basic-level care, they don't get the care they need.
 It's the same situation in homeless housing system.
-When we force highly vulnerable people in need of PSH into long-term resort to shelters and camping, they're not going to succeed; they're going to become what's called, "chronically homeless."
+When we force highly vulnerable people in need of PSH into long-term resort to shelters and camping, they're not going to succeed; they're going to become what's called, "chronically homeless" and "service resistant."
 This is the primary reason our community has a chronic homeless rate that is twice the national average, according to the most recent data collected by MWVCAA.
 It's not just their failure, though, it's ours, too.

 How many Task Force recommendations address this problem?
 Zero.

-Data of this sort, which MWVCAA intends to continue collecting, is absolutely vital if we are to understand and confront the problems in our community with realistic solutions.
+Data of this sort, which MWVCAA continues to collect, is absolutely vital if we are to understand and confront the problems in our community with realistic solutions.
 For too long, the City of Salem has relied on the charity of the supporters of the Union Gospel Mission and Salvation Army to take care of its most vulnerable residents while it basically looks the other way, or worse, complains about their lack of success.
 As the events of recent weeks have indicated, we've reached a tipping point.
 And it's not because Portland is "busing their homeless to Salem", as much as we might like to think so.
 Nor is it solely the result of the lack of affordable housing, though that's certainly a factor.
 And, housing experts agree, it's going to get worse over the next few years.